johadi/Employee/README.md

 # concept of the project.
 1. Employee : an ordinary employee who receives basic salary
-2. Hourly Rated Employee : a category of Employee who receives no salary, he/she is only paid based on the hours he worked and the hourly rate atttached to the job.
+2. Hourly Rated Employee : a category of Employee who receives no salary, he/she is only paid based on the hours worked and the hourly rate attached to the job.
 3. Commission Based Employee : this category of Employee receives basic salary and an additional commission based on the sales volumes he/she made and the commission rate assign to the job.